 Initial empiric treatment depends on patient age and is still debated.
-For neonates, many experts recommend ampicillin plus an aminoglycoside.
+For neonates, many experts recommend ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates).
 A 3rd-generation cephalosporin (eg, cefotaxime) is also added until culture and sensitivity results are available if meningitis due to a gram-negative organism is suspected.
 However, resistance may develop more rapidly when cefotaxime is used routinely for empiric therapy, and prolonged use of 3rd-generation cephalosporins is a risk factor for invasive candidiasis.
 Ampicillin is active against organisms such as GBS, enterococci, and Listeria.
 Gentamicin provides synergy against these organisms and also treats many gram-negative infections.
 Third-generation cephalosporins provide adequate coverage for most gram-negative pathogens.

 Hospitalized neonates who previously received antibiotics (eg, for early-onset sepsis) may have resistant organisms; fungal disease may also be considered in a septic-appearing neonate after prolonged hospitalization.
-Ill neonates with hospital-acquired infection should initially receive vancomycin plus an aminoglycoside with or without a 3rd-generation cephalosporin or a carbapenem with activity against Pseudomonas aeruginosa, such as cefepime or meropenem, depending on the concern for meningitis.
+Ill neonates with hospital-acquired infection should initially receive vancomycin (see table Vancomycin Dosage for Neonates) plus an aminoglycoside with or without a 3rd-generation cephalosporin or a carbapenem with activity against Pseudomonas aeruginosa, such as cefepime or meropenem, depending on the concern for meningitis.

 Antibiotics are adjusted when results of CSF culture and sensitivities are known.
 The results of the Gram stain should not be used to narrow coverage before culture results are available.

-The recommended initial treatment for GBS meningitis in neonates < 1 wk of age is penicillin G 100,000 to 150,000 units/kg IV q 8 h or ampicillin 100 to 150 mg/kg IV q 8 h.
-Additionally, gentamicin 3 mg/kg IV once/day is given for synergy if neonates are < 35 wk gestational age or 4 mg/kg IV once/day is given if neonates are > 35 wk gestational age.
+The recommended initial treatment for GBS meningitis in neonates < 1 week of age is penicillin G 100,000 units/kg IV every 6 hours or ampicillin 100 mg/kg IV every 8 hours for infants ≤ 7 days or 75 mg/kg every 6 hours for infants > 7 days.
+Additionally, gentamicin is given for synergy at age-appropriate dosing (see Table: Recommended Dosages of Select Aminoglycosides for Neonates).
 If clinical improvement occurs or sterilization of CSF is documented, gentamicin can be stopped.

 Parenteral therapy for gram-positive meningitis is given for a minimum of 14 days, and for complicated gram-positive or gram-negative meningitis, a minimum of 21 days.
 Intraventricular instillation of antibiotics is not recommended.